osnmoh007/rdpmaker/README.md

 This project is based on [dockur/windows](https://github.com/dockur/windows/tree/master).
 Huge thanks to the original creator for their work!

+Special thanks to ChatGPT for the support and assistance throughout this project.

 ## 📄 License

 This project is licensed under the MIT License.